-If you want to set the length for the good read vibration, scan the bar code below, then set the duration (from 100 - 2,000 milliseconds) by scanning digits from the Programming Chart, beginning on page 353, then Save.
-Default = 100ms for Granit 1910i1D/1911i1D, 300 ms for all other scanners.
+If you want to set the length for the good read vibration, scan the barcode below, then set the duration (from 100 - 2,000 milliseconds) by scanning digits from the Programming Chart, beginning on page 291, then Save.
+Default = 100 ms.